 - Regularly check your feet, hands or other pressure points for sores, which can present serious problems, if gone undetected.

 Besides the medical benefits, activity helps a person feel happier and more alive.

 Another study found that Exercise May Reduce Impact of Diabetic Neuropathy Pain on Daily Life.

 “The researchers found that, although pain intensity had not changed by the end of the program, participants reported significant reductions in how much pain interfered with their walking, normal work, relationships with others, sleep, and how much pain interfered with their life overall.”

-One summary for a scientific study on the advantages of exercise to possibly prevent the serious effects of diabetic peripheral neuropathy concludes,
+One summary on a scientific study about the advantages of exercise to possibly prevent the serious effects of diabetic peripheral neuropathy concluded,